CindyADH/expanding_cards_example/README.md

 # expanding_cards_example
 An example of expanding cards to be used on a larger project.

-Simple html, css, and javascript used in this code sample to show how to change active status of panels.
+Simple html, css, and javascript used in this code sample to show how to change active status of panels and click/event handlers.

 Images used were from Unsplash.